-SII has evaluated the management of this waste stream for development of this Closure Plan.
-This evaluation defined the following equipment for consideration: (1) carbon reactivation unit RF-1; and (2) the ancillary equipment associated with carbon reactivation unit RF-1 that will not be utilized for further management of the spent activated carbon.
+EWT has evaluated the management of this waste stream for development of this Closure Plan.
+This evaluation defined three groups of equipment for consideration: (1) the container storage area; (2) the tanks, containment areas, and ancillary equipment associated with the tanks; and (3) the RF-2 carbon reactivation unit.
 The evaluation process is discussed in the following sections.

-4.2.1 CARBON REACTIVATION UNIT RF-1 SUMMARY
+4.2.1 CONTAINER STORAGE AREA SUMMARY